 Church participants should not feel pressured to enter into membership before they are ready to take that step.
 For some people, the amount of time from a first visit to becoming a member is relatively brief, perhaps a few months.
 Others may take years before becoming a member.
 Still others may participate and remain active in the church and never become members.
 Your decision should be the one that "feels right" for you.
 Talking with our minister, becoming acquainted with other congregants, and attending a "New UU" workshop are among ways you can prepare yourself for this decision.

 How do I become a member?

 The process of becoming a member is relatively simple.
 We encourage you first to discuss your decision with our minister.
-Then, you will meet with him and/or a Board member at a convenient time, and you will sign your name in the Membership Book.
+Then, you will meet with her and/or a Board member at a convenient time, and you will sign your name in the Membership Book.